luluventures-research/DeepValuesResearch/README.md

 - **Visual Data**: Professional charts and visualizations for all key financial indicators
 - **Bilingual Content**: Research available in both English and Chinese (中文) for select reports
 - **Contrarian Framework**: Deep value and forensic investing approach
-- **Guru Insights**: Research on the strategies of Soros, Druckenmiller, Weschler, and others
+- **Guru Insights**: Research on the strategies of Munger, Soros, Druckenmiller, Weschler, and others
 - **Educational Resources**: Practical guides on balance sheet analysis, DCF valuation, and value investing principles
 - **Historical Archive**: Complete collection of Warren Buffett Partnership Letters (1956-1970)